-While the “football people” like the pocket presence of traditional throwers like Carr and Wentz, the numerically inclined tend to favor Marcus Mariota and Dak Prescott.
-Field Gulls’ Ben Baldwin makes a compelling stats-based case for Prescott over Carr, and doesn’t think they’re particularly close.
+While the “football people” like the pocket presence of traditional throwers like Carr and Wentz, the numerically inclined tend to favour Marcus Mariota and Dak Prescott.
+Field Gulls’ Ben Baldwin makes a compelling stats-based case for Prescott over Carr and doesn’t think they’re particularly close.

 An initial look at all of the NFL’s young quarterbacks

 You see that all the quarterbacks begin at the same point – league-average NFL efficiency – and move based on their efficiency displayed.
 It might seem like there’s a huge difference between Prescott to Jared Goff, but the Bayesian updating actually understates the differences based on the fact that we have a limited sample.
 Our true passing efficiency for Prescott at 7.2 ANY/A is much lower than his actual rookie performance of 7.9 ANY/A. And Goff at a little under 5 ANY/A is much higher than his actual number: 2.82 ANY/A.

 But there is still an issue that we’re looking at quarterbacks’ passing efficiency as a stat that is fully reflected by their abilities, but we all know that quarterback performance is influenced by many outside factors: receiver ability, offensive line protection and running game efficiency.

 That’s why I decided to match the young quarterbacks’ performance so far against the beginnings of older quarterbacks who have been in many great or bad surrounding situations, to get a better idea of the range of outcomes, not only a baseline number.